david30-maker/Awesome-book-ES6/README.md

 - **How to make it mobile friendly?**

-  - Put a viewport tag in the header
+  - Put a viewport tag in the header.

 - **How to design the site?**